Nagato (Naruto): Appearances

 Nagato is the recognized leader of the Akatsuki and Konan's partner, with Obito Uchiha acting as his benefactor.
 The "Pain" that is most often seen and used in the series is the Deva Path.
 This is actually Nagato's deceased friend Yahiko (弥彦), one of six animated corpses collectively known as "The Six Paths of Pain" that are controlled by Nagato and use one sixth of his full power.
 The Pain Paths are all outfitted with a number of body piercings that serve as a means for Nagato to control them and offer them a "more dangerous" appearance in relation to their name's installation.
 Through Nagato's Rinnegan (輪廻眼), they can share visual information and coordinate attacks.

-Orphaned from the war-torn country of Amegakure, the Village Hidden in Rain, Nagato meets fellow orphans Konan and Yahiko before they are trained by Jiraiya.
+Orphaned from the war-torn country of Amegakure, the Village Hidden in Rain, Nagato meets fellow orphans that he would become very close to named Konan and Yahiko, before they are all trained by Jiraiya.
 A descendant of the Uzumaki clan like Naruto, Nagato's Rinnegan is later revealed to have belonged to Madara Uchiha, who transplanted his eyes into the child as part of his plan.
 Nagato desires peace for the world, helping Yahiko to create the Akatsuki to achieve that shared dream.
 The anime reveals Nagato is observed from afar by Madara's apprentice Tobi, who assumes Madara's identity.
-Following Yahiko's death, which Tobi orchestrated, by the actions of Amegakure's despot, Hanzo, and Danzo Shimura of Konohagakure in the Hidden Leaf Village, Nagato rethinks the idea that peace can only be attained by teaching the world suffering caused by war.
-For this, Nagato adopts the name of "Pain" and kills Hanzo, taking over as the new leader of Amegakure and becoming a "god" for its citizens.
+Following Yahiko's death, which Tobi orchestrated, by the actions of Hanzo of the Salamander, who was the Hidden Rain village leader, and Danzo Shimura of the Hidden Leaf Village, Nagato rethinks the idea that peace can only be attained by teaching the world suffering caused by war.
+For this, Nagato adopts the name of "Pain" and kills Hanzo, taking over as the new leader of the Hidden Rain and becoming a "god" for its citizens.
 Crippled from both Hanzo's attack and his link with the Gedo Statue, Nagato finds a way to overcome his weakness by remotely controlling the corpses of deceased people as if they were their own.
 Besides Yahiko, Nagato creates the other Paths from the corpses of five ninja that Jiraiya encountered in the past.
 After this, unaware that Tobi is manipulating him, Pain begins leading the Akatsuki to force the world into peace using any means necessary.